hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 5. Delete posts.
 6. Comment on posts.

-A administrater should have more advanced permissions, eg. he can manage the system users.
+A administrator should have more advanced permissions, eg. he can manage the system users.

 1. Create a new user.
 2. Update user
 3. Delete user
 4. Search users by keyword.

-##Sample codes
+## Sample codes

 The complete sample codes are hosted on my Github.com account.

 [https://github.com/hantsy/angularjs-springmvc-sample](https://github.com/hantsy/angularjs-springmvc-sample)

-A Spring Boot based envolved version provides more featuers to demonstrate the cutting-edge technologies.
+A Spring Boot based evolved version provides more features to demonstrate the cutting-edge technologies.

 [https://github.com/hantsy/angularjs-springmvc-sample-boot](https://github.com/hantsy/angularjs-springmvc-sample-boot)

 Please read the README.md file in these respositories and run them under your local system.

-##Feedback
+## Feedback

-The source of this book are hosted on my github.com account.
+The source of this book are hosted on my Github.com account.

 [https://github.com/hantsy/angularjs-springmvc-sample-gitbook](https://github.com/hantsy/angularjs-springmvc-sample-gitbook)